SuperOffice/devnet-crmscript-chatbot/botkit bot/README.md

 * "foo" -> I heard "foo" via a function test
 * "123" -> I heard a number using a regular expression.
 * "ABC" -> I HEARD ALL CAPS!
-* wildcard -> Echo wildcard
+* wildcard -> Echo: wildcard

+These rules are coded into the [botkit/features/ folder](botkit/features/).
+It's easy to extend the botkit with more rules.

-We post a request to `https://crm-sod.superoffice.com/botkit/api/messages`
+We post the message to `https://crm-sod.superoffice.com/botkit/api/messages`

 ```json
 {   "type":"message",